mindsandthings/Obsidian_Repo/1. Projects/i - x477 indexing course/Module 8/Indexing project 3 notes - Green.md

 if you can ask "how many", use the plural form in a main heading.

-Propagate changes (Sky: Ctrl-Alt-Enter, )

 If paper: make tick marks, one per index entry, on a word in the text that signifies that entry

-Notes:
-"mrbfr": "more before this page",  if I've decided to start picking something up and I think there are earlier references to it
-"fer": find earlier refs
-"xpost"
-"reword?"
-"dp" (double-post)
-In Sky, start with !! so I can group on notes.

 16.88 Omission of article in indexed names of organizations.
 In indexing organizations whose names begin with the (which would be lowercased in  running text), the article is omitted.